yusheng593/Clima/README.md

 #  Clima
-You can check the weather according to your city
+You can check the weather according to your city.